moliver28/research-handbook/content/handbook/business-technology/data-team/platform/snowflake-warehouse-optimization.md

 That might sound a bit vague, so here are some hypothetical examples:

-### Hypothetical Examples
+#### Hypothetical Examples

-#### Example 1
+##### Example 1
-Example 1, runtime is halved, costs stay the same.
-In this case its's a no-brainer to up the warehouse:
+The runtime has decreased by 50%, from 1 hour -> 30 minutes.
+In this case, it's a no-brainer to increase the warehouse size:

 | warehouse_size | Credits/hr | runtime in hours | cost   |
 |----------------|------------|------------------|--------|